matyasf/stardust-sim-loader/README.md

 ##.sde file format specification 1.0

-.sde are Stardust simulation files created in the stardust editor.
-They can be played back by this library.
+.sde are Stardust simulation files created in the stardust editor which can be played back by this library.
 The file is actually a .zip file that is compressed with store only option.

 It contains the following files:
 - descriptor.json
 - emitterImage_[number].png : The bitmap that is used to render the particles from emitter [number], always in .png format.
 There are always the same number of these as emitters.
 - stardustEmitter_[number].xml : The stardust simulation descriptor for emitter [number].

-A single project can contain unlimited number of emitters (but more than 8-10 can severely impact performance).
+ A single project can contain unlimited number of emitters (but a lot of them can negatively impact performance).

 descriptor.json specification: This is a JSON file containing settings for the simulation, an example how it can look: